dankelley/whalestrike/joss/paper.md

 a sub-layer representing a combination of muscle and organs, and with bone at the core.
-Thicknesses and material properties (including a nonlinear stress-strain relationship) for each layer are taken from the literature, with the hope being that adjusting these parameters will provide a way to simulate strikes on different species, or at different body locations.
+Thicknesses and material properties (including a nonlinear stress-strain relationship) for each layer are taken from the literature, with the idea being that adjusting these parameters will provide a way to simulate strikes on different species, or at different body locations.
 Skin deformation is modeled with both extension and compression forces, while only compression is considered for interior layers.
 Lacking reliable information on failure